evanmacbride/textbooks/README.md

 Add scaling on function button hover.

-Put Add New Textbooks and Search Textbooks beside each other (not on top of each other).
+Put Add New Textbooks and Search Textbooks beside each other (not on top of each other) in desktop mode.

 Provide count of search results.

-Permit limited functionality (i.e. search and read only) when not logged in.

 Change the changes saved "flash" color to a yellower green.